areyouthereatall/areyouthereatall.github.io/README.md

 | **Twitter** | [@AreYouThreAtAll](https://x.com/AreYouThreAtAll) |
 | **Email** | [areyouthereatall@gmail.com](mailto:areyouthereatall@gmail.com) |

-**[📚 Technical Documentation](TECHNICAL.md)** - Installation, development, and technical details
+**[📚 Technical Documentation](TECHNICAL.md)** - How to actually build this thing

-## The Journey
+## The Truth

-This is more than a project.
-It's a call to light beacons in the digital void.
-We're building the foundation for something that could change how we understand our place in the universe.
+We don't know what we're doing.
+We're making it up as we go.
+But we're doing it together, and we're doing it in public.

-> The question isn't just "Are you there?" - it's "Are you ready to light a beacon?"
+The question isn't "Are you there?"
+It's "Are you ready to help us figure this out?"

-*"Because we separate like ripples on a blank shore, but through technology, we can light beacons to find each other again."*

-**Join us in lighting beacons across the digital void.**

 ---